TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-08-02 - Decreases kill experience reward for Battlemaster, Marauder, Crusader, Paladin, Microwave by 30% <a name='link__20220802__412_tanks_xp_reward'></a>
 **Changes**

-- **TWEAK**: Decreases kill experience reward for Battlemaster, Marauder, Crusader, Paladin, Microwave by 30%.
+- **TWEAK**: Destroying a Battlemaster, Marauder, Crusader, Paladin, Microwave now rewards 30% less, 70 70 140 280 instead of 100 100 200 400 or 100 100 200 300 experience points (XP).
+This gives a more balanced kill reward for generally easy-to-kill tanks.

 **Links**